sfc-gh-hhan/convcodeworld/README.md

 - **Compilation Feedback** indicates whether the code compiles successfully or provides error messages.
 - **Execution Feedback**  assesses the code's runtime behavior, further divided into:
-  - **Low Test Coverage**: feedback based on a limited set of test cases
+  - **Full Test Coverage**: when annotated test cases manage near complete test coverage (average branch coverage of 99%) including edge cases
-  - **High Test Coverage**: comprehensive feedback covering all test cases, including edge cases
+  - **Partial Test Coverage**: practical settings that only a part of test cases is available
 - **Simulated User Feedback**: To ensure a controllable & reproducible feedback, we employ GPT-4o to simulate user feedback, categorized by expertise:
   - **Novice User Feedback** simulates interactions with users who can identify issues but may not know how to fix them.
   - **Expert User Feedback** represents guidance from experienced programmers who can provide specific suggestions for code improvement.